 The Legislature of Western Australia shall be and is hereby designated ‘The Parliament of Western Australia’.

-4. Power to order the attendance of persons
+4. Power to order attendance of persons

 Each House of the Parliament of the said Colony, and any Committee of either House, duly authorised by the House to send for persons and papers, may order any person to attend before the House or before such Committee, as the case may be, and also to produce to such House or Committee any paper, book, record, or other document in the possession or power of such person.